A Novel Image Denoising Algorithm Using Concepts of Quantum Many-Body Theory: Simulation Results

 \subsection{Denoising efficiency of the proposed scheme in comparison with standard methods}

 This subsection presents the denoising performance of the De-QuIP algorithm depending on the noise statistics and intensity, and also how this performance varies with patch size for the sample images.
-For the first seven images in Fig.~\ref{fig:samples}, the denoising outputs using three patch sizes are summarized in Table~\ref{tab:tab_denoi_diffpat}.
-The numerical simulations show that $11 \times 11$ is the suitable patch size for most of the cases, but for low-level noise, smaller sizes give a small advantage.
+The denoising outputs using three patch sizes are summarized in the Supp.
+Mat. file, see Section~E. The numerical simulations show that $11 \times 11$ is the suitable patch size for most of the cases, but for low-level noise, smaller sizes give a small advantage.
 It is expected to have a better result with a large patch for a strong noise scenario since high noise intensity refers to an extreme random system and a large patch is more efficient to capture the similarity measures from this strong randomness.
 Obviously, the size should not be so large because it is affected by the phenomenon of localization, as illustrated in Subsection~\ref{sec:lolizprobqmpi}.

 As explained earlier, the De-QuIP follows a similar principle to the NLM approach.
-Comparisons with NLM-based state-of-the-art methods are thus provided in order to prove the efficiency the proposed algorithm.
+Comparisons with NLM-based state-of-the-art methods are thus provided in order to prove the efficiency of the proposed algorithm.
 However, for a comprehensive survey of the denoising ability of De-QuIP, rigorous comparisons with contemporary noise removal methods from the literature are also presented.
-For the restoration of Gaussian corrupted images, the following methods were used for comparison: NLM method using PCA called PND in \cite{tasdizen2009principal}, two patch-based PCA for NLM denoising methods referred to as PGPCA (global approach) and PLPCA (local approach) in \cite{deledalle2011image}, BM3D \cite{Dabov2007Image}, dictionary learning (DL) method \cite{Elad2006image}, graph signal processing (GSP) method \cite{Pang2017graph}, and finally, our earlier implementations of quantum adaptive basis (QAB) for image denoising based on the single particle theory \cite{dutta2021quantum}.
+For the recovery of Gaussian corrupted images, the following methods were used for comparison: NLM method using PCA called PND in \cite{tasdizen2009principal}, two patch-based PCA for NLM denoising methods referred to as PGPCA (global approach) and PLPCA (local approach) in \cite{deledalle2011image}, BM3D \cite{Dabov2007Image}, dictionary learning (DL) method \cite{Elad2006image}, graph signal processing (GSP) method \cite{Pang2017graph}, and finally, our earlier implementations of quantum adaptive basis (QAB) for image denoising based on the single particle theory \cite{dutta2021quantum}.

 For the recovery of Poisson corrupted images, comparisons have been carried out with recent algorithms dedicated to the Poissonian model such as Poisson non-local PCA (PNLPCA) \cite{salmon2014poisson}, BM3D consolidated with the Anscombe transform \cite{Makitalo2011optimal} leveled as ATBM3D, and finally the QAB \cite{dutta2021quantum} method.